+Dean of Students

-Ms. Tammy Smith Dean of College Life, Deputy Title IX Coordinator
+Deputy Title IX Coordinator

+Dean of Students Office

+1033 Springfield Ave.

-Student Activities 1033 Springfield, Cranford, NJ 07016 908-709-7093 tsmith@ucc.edu
+Cranford, NJ 07016

+908-709-7516

+takeem.dean@ucc.edu

 Any individual who wishes to file a discrimination or Title IX complaint with state or federal offices should contact the Title IX Coordinator, who will provide the relevant contact information.